jarosado0911/James-UG4-Installation-Codes/README.md

 # James-UG4-Installation-Codes

 These are small shell scripts for installing ug4 on different operating systems.
-There is also a pdf on how to manually install ug4 step by step.
-In general you will need the following:
+There is also a pdf on how to manually install ug4 step by step, if you choose to install it this way disregard the parts where you need acces uni-frankfurt.
+You can also find directions [here](https://github.com/UG4/ughub) for installing In general you will need the following:

 ** These are Requirements**